nekocari/miniTCG/README.md

 # miniTCG

-A very basic automated Trading Card Game Application written in PHP. miniTCG is using Bootstrap 4 for styling and fontawesome for icons.
+A very basic automated Trading Card Game Application written in PHP. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.

+(Because of the DSGVO you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)

 *Note that this is a german project, so files will contain german text elements!*

 **The Application is still under development!**